asauber/kubernetes-proxy-protocol-demo/README.md

 3. Deploy a backend Service with an Ingress resource

 The following is an example backend service manifest using an ingress for that domain name.
 We will use `httpbin` which can echo to us our client IP address when we make a request.

+Your edits at this step:

+* Set `host:` in the Ingress resource to the domain name that you chose above
+* No other edits should be made to this manifest

 ```
 # mybackend.yaml